-If you know there is an upcoming event or situation that’s likely to trigger a period of intense nervousness, then learning a variety of techniques/things you can do that calm, soothe and help you work through it could be really useful.
+If you know there is an upcoming event or situation that prompts a period of intense nervousness; establishing a variety of techniques to calm and soothe can make working through anxiety a little easier.

-Building an emotional and mental health “toolkit” is a valuable, personal resource that can be used whenever you need it.
-Knowing that you have a bank of ideas or ways to try to tackle situational nervousness may build-up resiliency that could, potentially, reduce the intensity or number of situations that cause emotional distress.
+Building an emotional and mental health “toolkit” is a valuable personal resource that can be used whenever required.
+Recognizing a number of approaches that tackle situational nervousness may build-up resiliency that could potentially reduce the intensity or number of situations that cause emotional distress.

-Nervousness is often a temporary stress response that is likely to stop once the situation/stress trigger has passed, and while it can be one symptom someone with an anxiety disorder may experience, nervousness and anxiety are not the same things.
-An anxiety disorder develops from a range of highly complex factors, often requires a medical diagnosis, professional treatment and is long-term/ongoing.
-Although these tips may be used by someone who has anxiety and experiences intense periods of nervousness, they are not meant as a guide to treat or manage an anxiety disorder.
-Being mindful of how we talk about nerves and anxiety is really important — even though both terms are commonly used interchangeably, we must not conflate the two.
+While nervousness can frequently be a temporary stress response that eases once the situation/stress trigger has passed; and is common among people with an anxiety disorder, nervousness and anxiety are not always the same thing.
+An anxiety disorder is a long-term/ongoing issue that develops from a range of highly complex factors; typically requiring a diagnosis and treatment from a doctor.
+Although these tips may help manage intense periods of nervousness; they are not intended as a replacement for professional treatment of an anxiety disorder.
+Being mindful about how we talk about nerves and anxiety is critically important — even though both terms are used interchangeably, we must not conflate the two.

 Here are self-soothing techniques and tips to help you work through a period of nervousness …

 What other techniques and tips do you have?
-What works for you when you feel situational nervousness?
+What works for you when you feel nervous?

 What to Say (and Not To Say) to Someone with Anxiety – Right As Rain by UW Medicine